Collection inventory

 Biography Note

 Franklin E. Morris (1920-2018) was an American composer and Syracuse University professor.
-Morris received a bachelor degree in chemistry from Ursinus College and a Ph.D. in organic chemistry from MIT.
-As well as degrees in chemistry, he also studied music and composition at Cape Cod Institute of Music, Harvard University, and Yale University.
-In 1951 Morris started teaching music theory and composition at Syracuse University, a position he held until 1985.
+Morris received a bachelor's degree in chemistry from Ursinus College and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology.
+In addition to his degrees in chemistry, he also studied music and composition at Cape Cod Institute of Music, Harvard University, and Yale University.
+In 1951, Morris started teaching music theory and composition at Syracuse University, a position he held until 1985.

 While in Syracuse, Morris was actively involved in the local music scene.
 He organized annual recitals of solo and chamber works; composed and produced operas; and performed with the Syracuse Symphony.
 He also founded and directed the Electronic Studio of the School of Music at Syracuse University from 1966 to 1985.
-He had a particular interest in electronic music, and in 1976 started writing a long series of electronic symphonies.
-At his death, he had completed more than one thousand electronic symphonies.
-Additionally, he was interested in the intersection of electronic music and visual and dramatic arts, and presented many multi-media events at Syracuse University and other colleges across the Northeast.
+Morris had a particular interest in electronic music, and in 1976 started writing a long series of electronic symphonies.
+At the time of his death, he had completed more than one thousand electronic symphonies.
+Additionally, he was interested in the intersection of electronic music and visual and dramatic arts and presented many multi-media events at Syracuse University and other colleges across the Northeast.

 Scope and Content Note